 Needs to Change

 Minimum lot sizes in Residential House-Scale zones are reduced slightly, but still enormous at 5,000 square feet.
-AURA has long called for eliminating minimum a piece of land.
-Specifically, the smallest division of land that is tracked by the government. sizes entirely, and we will continue to do so.
+AURA has long called for eliminating minimum lot sizes entirely, and we will continue to do so.
 It is crucially important that we at least reduce them by half or more in this revision if we want to become a more affordable and equitable city.

 Minimum lot sizes serve no other function than to make neighborhoods more expensive (See The Color of Law: A Forgotten History of How Our Government Segregated America by Richard Rothstein).
 They are big a reason why Austin is among the most segregated city in America by race and income.

 Council direction to staff recommended reducing minimum lot sizes “to achieve the goals elsewhere in this document”.
 While the current draft nominally follows this guidance, it is our firm belief that it needs to taken significantly farther.